Rules on drivers’ hours and tachographs for passenger vehicles in Great Britain and Europe.

 - 1. EU and AETR rules on drivers’ hours How the EU drivers' hours rules for passenger carrying vehicles work.

-- 2. Great Britain domestic rules How the drivers' hours Great Britain domestic rules work for passenger carrying vehicles.
+- 2. Great Britain domestic rules on drivers’ hours How the drivers' hours Great Britain domestic rules work for passenger carrying vehicles.

-- 4. Tachograph rules The rules about the tachograph that you must use to record your EC/AETR drivers' hours in a passenger carrying vehicle.
+- 4. Tachograph rules The rules about the tachograph that must be used by drivers to record EU or AETR drivers' hours in a passenger carrying vehicle.

 - Annex 1: Legislation The legislation about drivers' hours rules.

 - Annex 2: Working time rules The working time rules that apply to you depend on whether you drive a vehicle in scope of the EU or GB domestic drivers’ hours rules.